fiftymileradius/dealsup/README.md

-Privacy Policy for Our Mobile Apps
+#Privacy Policy for DealsUp
 Effective date: May 25, 2018

-Overpass Ltd (“us”, “we”, or “our”) operates the website and mobile applications (the “Service”).
+DealsUp (“us”, “we”, or “our”) operates the mobile applications (the “Service”).

 This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Service and the choices you have associated with that data.